FrontEndFoxes/curriculum/workshop/README.md

 ## FAQ

+**What's a skulk?**

+A group of foxes is called a 'skulk', like a group of geese is called a 'gaggle'.
+When you get together with other Vixens, you're participating in a skulk!
+Workshops at conferences are called skulks, whereas meetups with Vue Vixens chapters are just...meetups, because they are often mixed audience.
+For more information on Vue Vixens chapters and meetups, check [Meetup.com](https://www.meetup.com/vuevixens/).

 **What's the difference between a Chapter, a 'Mini', and a 'Nano'?**

 These chapters are presented as two distinct types.
-The first six chapters comprise the full-day workshop.
-Other chapters are listed as 'mini-workshops' and can be done ad hoc with groups for breakfasts, lunch'n'learn sessions, or meetups.
+The first five chapters comprise the full-day web workshop.
+Other activities are listed as 'mini-workshops' and can be done ad hoc with groups for breakfasts, lunch'n'learn sessions, or 1-3 hour long meetups.
 Nanos are ten to thirty-minute warm-up icebreaker coding exercises used by our Chapters.

 **Why are the chapters broken up into parts?**